 - 5. Make money by getting sponsored

 How to Get More Subscribers on YouTube

-How To Get more Subscribers on YouTube
+- Part1: How to Get more Subscribers on YouTube for Beginners

 1. Be Real and Approachable

 You should always be yourself when you vlog.
 People will subscribe when they feel invested in you as a person, and that happens when they feel like you are being sincere.
 You do not need to share all of your innermost secrets on your vlog, but you should let your viewers feel like they know you.

-Part 2.
-Listen To Your Subscribers
+3. Listen To Your Subscribers

 It feels nice to get positive comments on your videos.
 If people feel comfortable enough to leave you suggestions and requests then that is even better.
 It means that you have succeeded in making them feel like they are part of your community.

 If you get a video request, try to do it.
 People like to feel that you are open to trying the things they want to see.
 However, there are also times when you should just ignore requests and suggestions.
 If the majority of your subscribers enjoy your jokes and you get one comment telling you to stop trying to be funny then it is fairly obvious that that ‘suggestion’ does not really reflect the wishes of your community.